WARNINGS AND PRECAUTIONS

 Renal Impairment

-The recommended dosage in patients with mild or moderate renal impairment is the same as in patients with normal kidney function.
-Rezdiffra has not been studied in patients with severe renal impairment.
+The recommended dosage of Rezdiffra in patients with mild, moderate, or severe renal impairment is the same as in patients with normal kidney function.

 Hepatic Impairment

-The safety and effectiveness have not been established in patients with NASH cirrhosis.
+The safety and effectiveness of Rezdiffra have not been established in patients with cirrhosis.

 INDICATION